calvinabensonjr/doPortal/README.md

 # Introduction

 A simple student info app is built using the MVC Architecture, with authentication.
 To access the live site, go to https://doportal.cyclic.app/.
-For local manipulation, continue to down to the [Go to local instructions](#to-run-application) instructions below.
+For local manipulation, [go to, the 'to run application' instructions](#to-run-application) instructions below.

 ---